-The mission of the Environmental Metrology & Policy (EMAP) Program at Georgetown is to offer the enrolled students the best education and most rigorous professional training in an emerging interdisciplinary field that integrates organically the environmental metrology with developing and implementing the most appropriate environmental policies.
-This will lay the solid intellectual and technical foundation for students to become a new type of leaders and practitioners who will possess deep understanding of the intricacies in both environmental metrology and its critical role in developing and implementing the sound environmental policies, and therefore be commited to apply the best available science and weigh the best available scientific evidence in all science-based policy decision-making under the laws, here in the US and abroad.
+The mission of the Environmental Metrology & Policy (EMAP) Program at Georgetown is to offer the enrolled students the best education and most rigorous professional training in an emerging interdisciplinary field that integrates organically the environmental metrology (measurements science) with developing and implementing the most appropriate environmental policies.
+This will lay the solid intellectual and technical foundation for students to become a new type of leaders and practitioners who will possess deep understanding of the intricacies in both environmental metrology and its critical role in developing and implementing the sound environmental policies, and therefore be committed to apply the best available science and weigh the best available scientific evidence in all science-based policy decision-making under the laws, that is, to become a conscientious, dedicated and skillful steward of the terrestrial environment for the betterment of the world.

 Aiming to Educate and train a new type of work force